syncfusion-content/winui-docs/winui/Scheduler/Date-Navigations.md

 {% endtabs %}

 N>
-*  The `AllowViewNavigation` is not applicable for day and timeline day views.
+* The `AllowViewNavigation` is not applicable for the day and timeline day views.
-* If [ShowAgendaView](https://help.syncfusion.com/winui/scheduler/month-view#month-agenda-view) is true in month view, the month view should navigate to the day view by single-clicking on the agenda date view header, otherwise the month view should navigate to the day view by single-clicking on the date in month cell.
+* If the [ShowAgendaView](https://help.syncfusion.com/winui/scheduler/month-view#month-agenda-view) is true in a month view, the month view should navigate to the day view by single-clicking on the agenda date view header, otherwise the month view should navigate to the day view by single-clicking on the date in month cell.